Dessert is the best part of a meal. Here are some of the most popular Filipino desserts that you can recreate in the comfort of your home.

 Kutsinta requires minimum effort, and the procedures are so easy to follow.
 If you’re thinking of making something for merienda, then this would be a delicious recipe worth trying.
 Kutsinta are steamed cakes made with flour, tapioca flour, and brown sugar.
 Topped with grated coconut, they’re an all-time favorite dessert or snack for any occasion.

 Filipinos also love ice cream, just like everyone else in the world.
 But ice cream brings some unique experiences and symbols for Filipinos that reflect our rich history and culture.
 As a result, the biggest ice cream brands in the Philippines offer unique flavors only found here.
 Yes, they have the classic chocolate, vanilla, and rocky road.
 But to add to that, they also have ube, buko pandan, and mango, among other unique flavors.

 The most famous variety of ice cream in the Philippines is dirty ice cream.
-Called sorbetes, these ice creams are manually made by mixing ice, carabao milk, and fruits in a container.
-It is traditionally sold by peddlers on the streets using their ice cream carts.
+Also called sorbetes, these ice creams are manually made by mixing ice, carabao milk, and fruits in a container.
+Peddlers traditionally sell them on the streets, towing their ice cream carts.

 It’s enough proof that you don’t need a fancy ice cream maker to make one at home.
 All you need is a plastic baggie and 15 minutes.
 Top it with any of your favorite toppings and enjoy your homemade ice cream instantly!